Jayvie119/1st-Yr-Projects/README.md

 >_Poker_ - Utilizing Structs in a Function to play Poker (Nothing, One Pair, Two Pairs, Three of a Kind, Full House, Straight, Flush, Four of a Kind, Straight Flush).

 >_Airplane_ - Utilizing Structs in a Function to simulate a booking of seats in an airplane.

+>_employeestructs_ - A program that utilizes structure to find the salary and the maximum salary among employees.